Mountain Biking Trail Work Approved for Trenton Park

 Re: Mountain Biking Trail Work Approved for Trenton Park

-In July 2020, the Town of Trenton approved a Memorandum of Understanding with the Mountain Bike Trail Building of Pictou County (MTBPC).
+In July 2020, the Town of Trenton approved a Memorandum of Understanding with the Mountain Bike Trail Builders of Pictou County (MTBPC).
 The MTBPC entered this agreement with an interest in promoting opportunities for multi-use outdoor recreation trails used for mountain biking, hiking, snowshoeing, walking dogs and by those just looking to enjoy nature.
 Both parties have agreed to work cooperatively on the maintenance of existing trails and the development of new trails within Trenton Park.

 A summary of the trail work proposed includes:

 - brush and debris removal from all Category 3 trails